new parents play with their six month old baby on a bed

 a dad lifts his 6 month old son and kisses him on the head

 Newborns sessions are my fav - I can't lie!
-But sessions around the six month mark is a very close second for me and I'd love to tell you why I think you should consider this session in addition to having newborn photos taken.
+But sessions around the six month mark are a close second and I'd love to tell you why I think you should consider a session midway through the first year in addition to having newborn and 1st year photos taken.

 Reason #1: Babyhood goes by fast